If you asked me the same question 2 years back, my answer would have been “NO.”

 Like me, many people would say traveling while in debt reflects the irresponsible nature of a person.
 But is that really true?

-Now, I am free from the evil credit card debts, but not totally debt-free as I have some student loans to pay off.
+Now, I am free from the evil credit card debts, but not debt-free as I have some student loans to pay off.

-1. Depriving Yourself of Fun is Demotivating
+1. Depriving Yourself of Fun Is Demotivating

 It could take quite a long span to pay off a big debt load.
 If you deprive yourself of fun for a long time, you may lose interest in the debt payoff goal.

-In my case, I had stopped doing anything that was related to extra spending.
+In my case, I had stopped doing anything related to extra spending.
 It was challenging to deprive yourself of everything all the time, but I was rigid.
 Sometimes, it felt unsustainable.
 So, this time, when I am planning to pay off my student loan debt, I am more flexible than before.

 I love traveling, so I save some amount every month to organize a short and refreshing trip once or twice a year.
 I repeat, “short trip,” not a luxurious one!